Truth The Casualty Of Politics As UNESCO Great Barrier Reef Decision Flouts Reality

 “This is a victory for one of the most cynical lobbying efforts in recent history.

-“This is not an achievement - it is a day of infamy for the Australian government.”
+“This is not an achievement – it is a day of shame for the Australian government.”

 Despite the International Union for Conservation of Nature stating that the Reef “unambiguously” met the criteria to be declared a World Heritage site in danger, Australia’s lobbying efforts were successful and a majority of UNESCO committee members did not support the listing.